 - Increase Conversion Rate

-One year after the successful completion of our first epoq Personalization Experience Day, it was time to "save the date" again this year.
-On September 16, 2021, the time had finally come and the epoq Personalization Experience Day 2021 (#epoqPXD21) entered its second round.
-This time, it featured not only best practices and exclusive insider knowledge from shop operators and e-commerce experts on the topic of personalization, but also the motto "Boost, Lead & Close the Loop."
-Here is a brief review.
+One year after the successful launch of our first Epoq Personalization Experience Day, it was time to “save the date” again this year.
+On September 16, 2021, the moment had finally arrived, and the Epoq Personalization Experience Day 2021 (#EpoqPXD21) kicked off its second edition.
+This time, it featured not only best practices and exclusive insider insights from store operators and e-commerce experts on the topic of personalization, but also focused on the theme “Boost, Lead & Close the Loop.”
+Here’s a brief recap.

 Here's what you can expect to find in this blog article: